Rexton Hearing Aids Review

 Rexton Hearing Aid Families and Features

-Below is an overview of the popular features for Rexton’s hearing aids.
-They are available at the upper level for most models, but many are also available at lower cost levels.
+Rexton’s hearing aids are available at the upper level for most models, but many are also available at more affordable levels.
 Working with your hearing care professional, you can find the right balance of features and price to meet your needs.

 Direct Bluetooth Streaming

 This feature allows you to stream phone calls and other audio signals from your mobile devices, like Zoom calls or YouTube videos, directly to your hearing aids.
 No need for headphones or picking up your phone to take a call while driving!
-This technology also connects to Rexton’s Smart Transmitter 2.4 media streamer when you watch TV (more details on this later).
+This technology also connects to Rexton’s Smart Transmitter 2.4 media streamer when you watch TV.

 MyVoice